henrybear327/docker-squid/README.md

 > *The [Quickstart](#quickstart) command already mounts a volume for persistence.*

-SELinux users should update the security context of the host mountpoint so that it plays nicely with Docker:
+SELinux users should update the security context of the host mount point so that it plays nicely with Docker:

 ```bash
 mkdir -p /srv/docker/squid